anita56yu/noteapp_iid_tdd/docs/TDD.md

 This instruction describes the TDD loop you and I will follow to complete a task.

 1. Write a failing test, one test at a time:
+    - Read the existing tests, and write in similar style.
     - You will help me create the boilerplate test, including a good test name in a suitable test suite.
     - We will then write the **Arrange-Act-Assert (AAA)** test code.
     - You will run the build to confirm it fails.